 To build packages, install the devscripts package: sudo apt install devscripts, which contains a lot of useful helpers for building Debian packages.
 Many build tools for building software in the package can be found in the package build-essential;

 Having gbp available is also a good idea: sudo apt install git-buildpackage

-All packages have to be built in a pristine PureOS landing chroot before being uploaded to PureOS.
-The preferred method to do that is by using pbuilder.
+All packages should be tested and built in a pristine PureOS landing chroot before being uploaded to PureOS repositories.
+The preferred method to do that is by using debspawn.

 DIST=landing pdebuild --auto-debsign

 For git-managed packages, gbp provides options to build with pbuilder directly.
 Alternatively, pdebuild can be passed in like gbp buildpackage --git-builder='DIST=landing pdebuild --auto-debsign'

 Don't forget to set your own email address for the git repository, via git config user.email email@example.com.